How to Add Alt Text to LinkedIn Images

 Flashing content should be avoided entirely, as it can trigger seizures in people with photosensitive epilepsy.
 If you're using animations, ensure they don't flash more than three times per second.

 For videos, provide captions or transcripts and include a brief summary in your post caption.
-Even if auto-captions are enabled, a written overview ensures that everyone can grasp the key points of your video.
+Even if auto-captions are enabled, a written overview makes the key points easier to understand.

 Finally, test your content for accessibility.
 This doesn't require special tools - ask a colleague to review your post or use your device's built-in screen reader to hear how your alt text sounds when read aloud.
 These small steps can make a big difference in creating inclusive content.